centrifugal/centrifugo/README.md

 Centrifugo is a real-time messaging server.
 This is a successor of [Centrifuge](https://github.com/centrifugal/centrifuge).
 Please note that it can be used in conjunction with your application backend written in any language - Python, Ruby, Perl, PHP, Javascript, Java, Objective-C etc.

-In a nutshell this is a server running near your application and keeping lots of persistent Websocket or SockJS connections from your application clients (from web browsers or other environments).
+In a nutshell this is a server running near your application and keeping lots of persistent Websocket or SockJS connections from your application clients (from [web](https://github.com/centrifugal/centrifuge-js) browsers or other environments like [iOS](https://github.com/centrifugal/centrifuge-ios) or [Android](https://github.com/centrifugal/centrifuge-android) apps).
 When some event happens you can broadcast it to all interested clients using Centrifugo API.

 To get more information what is it for and how it works – please, read [documentation](http://fzambia.gitbooks.io/centrifugal/content/).